betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 upgraded to 100 participants and 24 hours.
 * (c) Apart from the selected plan, a number of other factors may effect a WebEx meeting's maximum number of participants.
-WebEx meetings can have up to 1,000 *interactive* partcipants and up to 3,000 *view-only* participants.
+WebEx meetings can have up to 1,000 *interactive* participants and up to 3,000 *view-only* participants.
 Meeting capacity varies a lot by product and by how a site administrator, if applicable, configures an *enterprise* plan.
 * (d) It appears *expelled* attendees may rejoin as long as the meeting has not been